instantcommerce/next-api-decorators/README.md

 ### Data transfer object

-If you want to use `class-validator` to validate request bodies and get them as DTOs, add it to your project by running:
+If you want to use `class-validator` to validate request body values and get them as DTOs, add it to your project by running:

 ```bash
 $ yarn add class-validator class-transformer